 We entered the caves in the pitch dark, a long processional of bathing-suit clad, frightened people with just candles to light the way.
 Edgar, who we now realized was completely off the wall, was leading the way with the candles burning perilously close to his hair, singing at the top of his lungs the theme from Madagascar.
 Even now if I hear “I like to move it, move it” shivers of fear run up and down my spine.

+We thought we were going to just walk through the caves.
+No. a river actually runs through the caves, so there were times where we had to jump down from a ledge, our heads going under, not able to touch bottom, times where if we did not hold our candle high enough, the guiding flame was snuffed out.
 Then we had to climb down slippery rocks, holding on to stalactites or stalagmites for dear life.
 I just remember Edgar saying “You take the rock.
 Now, slowly, slowly.”
 We got to a point where we had to climb a sheer rock face inside the cave by holding onto a rope under a cascade of water and hoisting ourselves up.
 The best was when we got to a small hole which led to a deep pool below.

 Edgar crammed us all into the small space approaching the hole and told us to wedge our foot on the top and just slide through.
 All told, it was an amazing experience which I will never, never forget.